Milwaukee Biking Guide 2025

 This 2.5-mile trail follows the Kinnickinnic River, providing a scenic route through Milwaukee's south side.
 The path includes both off-street and on-street segments, making it a unique urban biking experience.
 It's ideal for families looking for a shorter ride within the city.

-Mountain Bike Trails in Milwaukee County Parks
+Mountain Bike Trails in North Shore Milwaukee

-For families interested in mountain biking, Milwaukee County Parks offer several trails, including the Kegel Alpha Mountain Bike Trail, Hoyt Mountain Bike Trail, and Oak Hill Mountain Bike Trail.
+In addition, Milwaukee County Parks offer several trails, including the Kegel Alpha Mountain Bike Trail, Hoyt Mountain Bike Trail, and Oak Hill Mountain Bike Trail.
 These trails provide varying levels of difficulty and are open year-round.

 Tips for a Safe and Enjoyable Ride: